My-pleasure/oam-crd-migration/README.md

     kubectl kustomize ./crd/patches | kubectl apply -f -
     ```
-- Verify that the old and new version objects are available (only APIVersion has been converted)
+- Verify that the old and new version objects are available
     ```
     # kubectl describe applicationconfigurations complete-app